haicheviet/personal-space/site/content/posts/machine-learning-inference-on-industry-standard/index.en.md

 - Maintainability: AWS CloudFormation as IAC that helps us model and set up our AWS resources so that we can spend less time managing those resources and more time focusing on our applications that run in AWS.

+The desciption steps to deploy AI application to ECS is in [here](https://github.com/haicheviet/blog-code/tree/main/machine-learning-inference-on-industry-standard/deploy/aws)

 ## Monitoring and aggrage log

 CloudWatch collects monitoring and operational data in the form of logs, metrics, and events, and visualizes it using automated dashboards so you can get a unified view of your AWS resources, applications, and services that run on AWS.